rust-lang/rust-by-example/src/conversion/string.md

-# To and From String
+# To and from Strings

 ## `ToString`